napari/napari.github.io/applications/cell_tracking.md

 ### calculating the graph using the lineage information

 The `Tracks` layer can also be used to visualize a track 'graph' using the additional keyword argument `graph`.
 The `graph`  represents associations between tracks, by defining the mapping between a `track_id` and the parents of the track.
 This graph can be useful in single cell tracking to understand the lineage of cells over multiple cell division events.
+For more information on the format of the track `graph`, please see the "tracks graph" section of the [tracks layer fundamentals tutorial]({{ '/fundamentals/tracks' | relative_url }}).

 In the cell tracking challenge dataset, cell lineage information is stored in a text file `man_track.txt` in the following format: